akiroth/Outward/StashCraft/README.md

 ## Configurations

-Craft Panel
+### Craft Panel
-Display Ingredient Quantities:  Craft & ingredient panels show item quantities.
+**Display Ingredient Quantities**:  Craft & ingredient panels show item quantities.

-Display Recipe Item Count:  Recipes show how many items you already have.
+**Display Recipe Item Count**:  Recipes show how many items you already have.

-Item Details Panel
+### Item Details Panel
-Display Quantities:  Display the total quantity (includes your stash if you can access it) in item names.
+**Display Quantities**:  Display the total quantity (includes your stash if you can access it) in item names.

-Display Sell Price:  Display the estimated sell price (and price per lb.).
+**Display Sell Price**:  Display the estimated sell price (and price per lb.).

-Display Durability:  Display the durability for perishables.
+**Display Durability**:  Display the durability for perishables.

-Display Perish Times:  Convert perishable durability to game time.
+**Display Perish Times**:  Convert perishable durability to game time.

-Perish Time Override:  Display torch & lantern durability value instead of game time.
+**Perish Time Override**:  Display torch & lantern durability value instead of game time.

-Stash Crafting
+### Stash Crafting
-Craft from your stash:  Allows you to use items from your stash to craft.
+**Craft from your stash**:  Allows you to use items from your stash to craft.

-Craft from the world host stash:  If crafting from stashes is enabled, craft from the world hosts stash.
+**Craft from the world host stash**:  If crafting from stashes is enabled, craft from the world hosts stash.

-Usable Outside of Towns:  Enables the use of crafting from stashes outside of town.
+**Usable Outside of Towns**:  Enables the use of crafting from stashes outside of town.

-Additional Stash Options
+### Additional Stash Options
-Stash Filters:  Add inventory filters to the stash panel.
+**Stash Filters**:  Add inventory filters to the stash panel.
 Setting applied whenever the stash panel is opened.

-Stash Preservation:  Preservation for stash contents (works just like packs).
+**Stash Preservation**:  Preservation for stash contents (works just like packs).
 Setting applied whenever the stash panel is opened and on area load.

-Stash Preservation from Packs:  Preservation determined by highest of the stash and contained packs.
+**Stash Preservation from Packs**:  Preservation determined by highest of the stash and contained packs.

 ## Credits